kenmaready/CppND-Capstone-Blasteroids/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+2. `sudo apt-get install libsdl2-dev` (if you don't already ahve SDL2 locally)
+3. `sudo apt install libsdl2-gfx-dev` (if you don't already have SDL2_gfx locally)
+4. `sudo apt install libsdl2-ttf-dev` (if you don't already have SDL2_TTF locally)
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+5. Make a build directory in the top level directory & cd into it: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+6. Compile: `cmake .. && make`
-4. Run it: `./Blasteroids`.
+7. Run it: `./Blasteroids`.

 ## CC Attribution-ShareAlike 4.0 International